janikrabe/l1sign/doc/book/src/index.md

 # About l1sign

-_Implementation of the Lamport one-time signature scheme._
+_Implementation of the Lamport-Diffie one-time signature scheme._

 l1sign is a portable implementation of the Lamport-Diffie one-time signature scheme (LD-OTS).
 It allows users to generate key pairs, sign messages, and